Content updated on April 24, 2018

 An important note about the exclusions for veterans:

 - This change to ACA regulations only enabled employers to exempt affected employees from the count for a business’s ALE status.
-If – even after applying the exemptions – an employer’s ALE count is 50 or more, these employees must offered health insurance just as any other full-time employees would be.
+If – even after applying the exemptions – an employer’s ALE count is 50 or more, these employees must be offered health insurance just as any other full-time employees would be.

 To learn about what the IRS requires for employer compliance with the Affordable Care Act, review the IRS’s ALE Info Center.

-To learn about how employers must prepare for ACA reporting compliance, download our ebook: Affordable Care Act: Employer Essentials for IRS Reporting
+To learn about how employers must prepare for ACA reporting compliance, download our eBook: Affordable Care Act: Employer Essentials for IRS Reporting.

-To see a live presentation of ACA reporting software that, in addition to populating the required IRS forms, also helps businesses manage the ALE calculation–from excluding veterans from the FTE count to often-overlooked exclusions for owners, partners and shareholders, join Integrity Data’s next ACA webinar for employers.
+To see a live presentation of ACA reporting software that, in addition to populating the required IRS forms, also helps businesses manage the ALE calculation–from excluding veterans from the FTE count to other often-overlooked exclusions for owners, partners and shareholders, join Integrity Data’s next ACA webinar for employers.